Skip to Content

 Top Pumpkin Planter Ideas

-Every fall, I usually carve a handful of pumpkins to decorate my home.
+I usually carve a handful of pumpkins to decorate my home every fall.
 I bet that you guys do the same thing.
-So this time around, I decided to change things up a bit with my fall décor.
+So this time, I decided to change things up with my fall décor.

 My quest for exciting landscape ideas led me to some gorgeous pumpkin planters.
 These trendy trinkets looked like the perfect fixture for an autumn-centric garden.

-Adding a couple of these succulent planters is like a breath of fresh air in the house.
+Adding succulent planters is like a breath of fresh air in the house.
 Choose small or medium-sized pumpkins for this DIY project.
 Make several at one time to add cheer throughout your home.
 They also make great gifts!

 Pumpkin succulent planter

-I feel that succulents are one of the easiest plants to grow for new gardeners.
+I feel succulents are one of the easiest plants to grow for new gardeners.
 They are easy to manage and care for throughout the year.
-They can easily fit into a small-sized pumpkin but will look great in a larger version too.
+They can easily fit into a tiny pumpkin but will look great in a larger version.

 All you’ve got to do to make this planter is to: